Serg09/c_project/README.md

 ```
 git clone git@bitbucket.org:crowdscribed/crowdscribed.git
 ```

-* if got error:
-*Connection to bitbucket.org closed by remote host.
+If you see an error like this: ```Connection to bitbucket.org closed by remote host.
 fatal: Could not read from remote repository.
-Please make sure you have the correct access rights and the repository exists.*
+Please make sure you have the correct access rights and the repository exists.```

-* Check firewall settings.
+Check firewall settings.
 SSH connection should be set to port 22

 Install gems
 ```